linlinger/Hackintosh-msi-gt-1763/README.md

-# Hackintosh-msi-gt-1763
-install MacOS on MSI GT 1763

-hardware spec:
+MSI GT-1763
+device-specs：
-i7 4710MQ with intel HD graphic 4600
+i7 4700MQ with Intel HD Graphics 4600
-AMD Radeon RX 480(it's okay if you have other graphics card) Qualcomm Atheros Killer E2200 PCI Express Gigabit Ethernet

-Suppoorted macOS version:10.14 above
+AMD Radeon RX 480

+Working
+Graphics（Including hardware acceleration）
+Sound
+CPU freq changes
+Ethernet
+Not working：
+Sleep/wake
+wireless-based features（airdrop handoff etc.）

+HOW TO CHOOSE CONFIG FILE
+If your graphics card is compatible with MacOS Mojave.
+Use config.plist directly.

+If you have a AMD rx 480 or other AMD RX graphics card.use config-enable-hardware-acceleration.plist boot first.Once you make sure hardware acceleration is turned on.
+Boot with config.plist instead.There's no need 4u to use that.

+If you have Mojave unsupported DGPU。use config-no-Mojave-compatible-DGPU。plist